 Why Social Inclusion

-- As per Prof. Gautam Rao’s research at Harvard University, social inclusion in education not only benefits the poor children but also the rich one.
-They become more pro-social and generous.
-Rich students are more likely to behave in generous and egalitarian ways.
-They are more likely to share money with poor ones.
-They are more willing to interact with poor students and discriminate less against other poor students outside the confines of their school.
+― Additionally, students from good background will more likely behave in generous and egalitarian ways.
+They will be more willing to interact with poor students and discriminate less against other poor students outside the confines of their school.

-- Social Inclusion Workshops enhanced the capacities of private schools on inclusive pedagogical technique for ensuring seamless integration of children from economically weaker section (EWS)/disadvantaged section (DG) in their schools.
+- RightWalk’s intervention enhanced the capacities of private schools on inclusive pedagogical technique for ensuring seamless integration of children from economically weaker section (EWS)/disadvantaged section (DG) in their schools.